tyaga/sfVkontaktePlugin/README.md

 		class myUser extends sfVkontakteUser {

+8. Change inheritance of your actions.class.php .
+		class mainActions extends sfVkontakteActions {

-8. Add initialization component to application layout.php.
+9. Add initialization component to application layout.php.
 Add it inside the <body> tag.

 		<? include_component('sfVkontakteFetch', 'init')?>

-9. Put your VK App settings in settings.yml.
+10. Put your VK App settings in settings.yml.
 Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
-It allow you to have two instances of your VK App with different settings
+It allows you to have two instances of your VK App with different settings

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml

-10. Setup the database and model.
+11. Setup the database and model.
 Add to your User model actAs **Apiuser** behaviour.
 Currently you have to use name **User** to you user model, I will rewrite it soon.

 		User:
 		  actAs: [Apiuser]

-11. Build and load your schema, or import sql manually.
+12. Build and load your schema, or import sql manually.
 Then publish plugin assets.

 		$ ./symfony doctrine:build --all --and-load
 		$./symfony plugin:publish:assets